GarryWillgoose/soilscape_landscape_evolution/README.md

 2. weather_sens_v3_2minerals.py: This is the two minerals code used for the simulations in Figure 8.26.

+Please note the GPL licence requirements if you wish to modify or distribute these codes.

 # Running weather_sens_v4

 1. The simplest way to run this code is to run it at the command line to replicate the figures in the book (e.g. to replicate figure 8.4)